Is Linda Ronstadt Still Alive In 2025? Parkinson’s Disease, Now

 Linda Ronstadt and Jim Carrey Romance

-After breaking things off with Jerry Brown, Linda dated someone closer to her field.
+After ending her relationship with Jerry Brown, Linda dated someone from her field.

-Very early in 1983, Linda began dating legendary comedian and actor Jim Carrey.
+Early in 1983, Linda began dating the famous comedian and actor Jim Carrey.

-However, the relationship lasted less than a year.
+However, the relationship lasted less than a year, and by late 1983, Linda and Jim went their separate ways.

 Suggested Read: Jennifer Lopez Height: How Tall is Jennifer Lopez?